 Even as our daily population has grown the past several years, we have made great strides in improving safety while finding opportunities to reduce the costs to the taxpayers.

 Inmate Meals.
 We are meeting dietary guidelines while minimizing the food expense.
 The daily menu consists of oatmeal for breakfast, bologna sandwich for lunch, and beans and cornbread for dinner.
-There are occasions when food is provided by different organizations, such as for Thanksgiving or Christmas, but generally speaking if you are an inmate, expect oatmeal, bologna sandwiches and beans and cornbread each day.
+There are occasions when food is provided by different organizations, such as for Thanksgiving or Christmas, but generally speaking if you are an inmate, expect oatmeal, bologna sandwiches and beans and cornbread 365 days a year.